A Linear Time Algorithm for the Maximum Overlap of Two Convex Polygons Under Translation: Preliminaries

-\paragraph{Area Prefix Sums.} Let $v_1, \ldots, v_n$ be the vertices of $P$ listed in counterclockwise order, and let $v_1', \ldots, v_m'$ be the vertices of $Q$ listed in counterclockwise order.
-Let $P[v_x:v_y]$ denote the convex hull of the set of points containing: (i) the origin, (ii) the vertices $v_x$ and $v_y$, and (iii) all vertices encountered when traversing the boundary of $P$ in counterclockwise order from $v_x$ to $v_y$.
+\paragraph{Area Prefix Sums.} Let $v_1, \ldots, v_n$ be the vertices of $P$ listed in counterclockwise order, and let $v_1', \ldots, v_m'$ be the vertices of $Q$ listed in counterclockwise order.\footnote{$v_1$ and $v_1'$ can be chosen arbitrarily, so long as they are fixed throughout the algorithm.} Let $P[v_x:v_y]$ denote the simple polygon enclosed by (i) the line segment from the origin to $v_x$, (ii) the line segment from the origin to $v_y$, and (iii) the edges encountered when traversing the boundary of $P$ in counterclockwise order from $v_x$ to $v_y$.
+(Define $P[v_x:v_x] := \emptyset$ for all $x \in [n]$.)
 We define $Q[v_x':v_y']$ analogously.